openstack/manila/doc/source/devref/zfs_on_linux_driver.rst

   So, status 'in_sync' means latest sync was successful.
   Time range between syncs equals to value of config global opt 'replica_state_update_interval'.
+* Driver is able to use qualified extra spec 'zfsonlinux:compression'.
+  It can contain any value that is supported by used ZFS app.
+  But if it is disabled via config option with value 'compression=off', then it will not be used.

 Restrictions
 ------------